caganselim/kinectv2-jetson-nano/README.md

 ## Additional step: Disable Autosuspend Feature

-The Jetson Nano comes with the feature of USB autosuspend ehich may cause errors with the Kinect V2 in a long run.
+The Jetson Nano comes with the feature of USB autosuspend which may cause errors with the Kinect V2 in a long run.
 To disable, execute this:

 ```bash